-- there is a significant impact on the children involved. - the image is of a severe or extreme nature. - the child involved understands consent. - the situation is isolated or if the image been more widely distributed. - there other circumstances relating to either the sender or recipient that may add cause for concern i.e., difficult home circumstances. - the children have been involved in incidents relating to youth produced imagery before. - 29.9 If any of these circumstances are present the situation will be escalated according to our child protection procedures, including reporting to the police or Local Authority Safeguarding Hub.
-Otherwise, the situation will be managed within the school. - 29.10The DSL will record all incidents of youth produced sexual imagery, including both the actions taken, actions not taken, reasons for doing so and the resolution in line with safeguarding recording procedures.
+- there is a significant age difference between the sender/receiver. - there is any coercion or encouragement beyond the sender/receiver. - the imagery was shared and received with the knowledge of the child in the imagery. - the child is more vulnerable than usual i.e., at risk. - there is a significant impact on the children involved. - the image is of a severe or extreme nature. - the child involved understands consent. - the situation is isolated or if the image been more widely distributed. - there other circumstances relating to either the sender or recipient that may add cause for concern i.e., difficult home circumstances. - the children have been involved in incidents relating to youth produced imagery before. - 29.9 If any of these circumstances are present the situation will be escalated according to our child protection procedures, including reporting to the police or Local Authority Safeguarding Hub.
+Otherwise, the situation will be managed within the school. - 29.10 The DSL will record all incidents of youth produced sexual imagery, including both the actions taken, actions not taken, reasons for doing so and the resolution in line with safeguarding recording procedures.